dcloudio/hbuilderx-extension-docs/en/Tutorial/Other/ProjectType.md

 | Run to mini program           | ×       | √      | ×          | ×       | ×      | √          |
 | Run to the terminal          | √      | √      | ×          | ×       | ×      | ×          |

-- Your project cannot be run on the specified platform because of wrong type.
+- The project cannot be run on the specified platform because of wrong type.
 - The project type is determined by manifest.json located in the root directory of the project.
-If the manifest.json file is in the wrong location, HBuilderX will not be able to recognize the project type.
+If the manifest.json file is in the wrong location/folder, HBuilderX will not be able to recognize the project type.
 - Click the project name, then right-click and choose "Redetect Project Type", HBuilderX can recognize the project type.
 - From menu "Tool->File Icon Theme", choose "HBuilderX Icon" and each file of the project will display an icon according to the file type.